Herbert

 result, the vapor content and temperature of the air passing to

-the alcohol that flows from the vaporization chamber in the
+maintain the alcohol that flows from the vaporization chamber in

-alcohol operated internal combustion engine by providing means for
+an alcohol operated internal combustion engine by providing

-vaporizing the alcohol fuel as well as means for heating and
+means for vaporizing the alcohol fuel as well as means for

 It is a further object of this invention to provide a means for